antmicro/thermal-simulation-scripts/README.md

 As as results of this command a files in `.x3d` format will be generated in **/x3d**

-## Example usage
+## Example

-The following section describes an example usage.
+The following section is a quick start guide on the example data.

 ### Set constrains and generate mesh

-For the purpose of this example, the `desings` directory contains already constains the [constrainted model](./designs/example.FCStd) and [.inp file](./designs/FEMMeshGmsh.inp).
+For the purpose of this example, the `desings` directory contains already constrains the [constrained model](./designs/example.FCStd) and [.inp file](./designs/FEMMeshGmsh.inp).
 Therefore the [Constraints and mesh generation](#constrains-and-mesh-generation) section can be omitted.

 ### Prepare simulation